o42a/o42a-doc/contents/docs/sources/file.md

 The module file can also have a title.
 In this case the field declaration statement should declare a public pseudo-field with the same name as module (i.e. the same name as file).
-This field should be an object (not link or variable), should not be a prototype or abstract field and can't be an adapter.
+This field should not be a prototype or abstract field and can't be an adapter.

 Header
 ------

-The title may refer an objects from another modules.
+The title may refer the objects from another modules.
 To make it possible, the source file may contain a header section with a necessary import directives.
 These directives work globally for the whole file.